 The date of your event matters.
 Select a neutral date most employees would feel comfortable setting aside.
 That means don’t pick a national holiday to host your event.
 Some of us look forward to national holidays as an opportunity to travel and that may leave you with a rather unimpressive small crowd to host.
 Instead, choose a date without other distracting celebrations surrounding it.

-I realize, however, the above stated does not apply to those hosting The Holiday Party.
 Inevitably, other gatherings and celebrations will be happening throughout the season.
-Nevertheless, the holiday season is reserved for observance, and a fantastic time to nurture strength within your organization.
+Nevertheless, the holiday season is reserved for the observance and a fantastic time to nurture strength within your organization.